Create an assignment

 Determine the number of attempts.
 You can let your students submit more than one attempt at an assignment.
 When you allow multiple attempts, you can also choose how the final grade is calculated.

 Select the grading schema.
 From the Grade using menu, select an existing grading schema such as Points.
-You can change the grading schema at any time and the change will show to students and in your gradebook.
+You can change the grading schema at any time, and the change will appear to students and in your gradebook.

 Add a time limit.
-A time limit can keep students on track and focused on the assignment because each person has a limited amount of time to submit.
+A time limit can keep students on track and focused on the assignment.
+Each student has a limited amount of time to submit.
 The assignment attempts are saved and submitted automatically when time is up.
 You can also allow students to work past the time limit.
-At this time, you can't add a time limit to group assignments.
+Time limits can only be added to individual (not group) assignments.

 Add a grading rubric.
+A rubric is a scoring tool to evaluate graded work.
 Rubrics can help you evaluate student submissions based on key criteria that you define.
 You can create a new rubric or associate an existing rubric.
-A rubric is a scoring tool that you can use to evaluate graded work.
-At this time, you can only add a rubric to as assignment without questions.
+You can only add a rubric to as assignment without questions.